geekgonecrazy/geekgonecrazy.github.io/_posts/2020-02-20-rocketchat-traefik.md

 tags: [traefik]
 ---

-I've been a docker / container fan boy since the dotcloud days.
-Managed to introduce them into a couple of previous jobs.
+I've been a docker / container fanboy since the dotcloud days.
+Managed to introduce containers into a couple of previous jobs.
 Primarily only as aids for the build process or for maintaining the same environment between dev and production.
 But at my current job I got the opportunity to really go all in.
 At Rocket.Chat we wanted to build a cloud offering to allow people to quickly and easily deploy Rocket.Chat.

 We started this journey off with a couple of my collegues actually putting together a quick proof of concept using a wildcard cert, hipache and a solution that was at the time called tutum.
 Tutum was later aquired by docker.. and shutdown.